Man : Preoccupied (Obsession)

 b. flashbacks to the event, and

-c. intrusive memories and thoughts
+c. intrusive memories and thoughts.

 They often feel angry and hopeless and distance themselves from family and friends; they may try to avoid situations that could trigger memories or flashbacks.